The ADLRO Case

 After receiving a set of records, Mr. Mac Master can evaluate the records and determine whether there have been any technical defects in the preparation of the paperwork which could serve as grounds for a reversal of the revocation.
 Such technical defects usually have nothing whatsoever to do with whether the arrestee is truly innocent.
 Instead, the focus is on whether the police, and the ADLRO, followed proper procedures and have complied with applicable statutory requirements.

 A DUI arrest can put you in an expensive and emotionally depressing situation.
-However, two things are truly FREE: (1) the ADLRO will provide copies of the arrest reports free of charge; and (2) Mr. Mac Master will take a look at them for you free of charge and tell you what he thinks about them.
+However, two things are FREE: (1) the ADLRO will provide copies of the arrest reports free of charge; and (2) Mr. Mac Master will take a look at them for you free of charge and tell you what he thinks about them.

 If you want to fight the ADLRO's decision to revoke your driving privileges, you must make a timely request for an ADLRO hearing.
+If you retain Mr. Mac Master to fight your case, he can make the request for you.

 An ADLRO hearing is conducted, and decided, by a hearing officer who has been appointed by the Director of the ADLRO.
 The conducting of the hearing is governed by §291E-38 which states: